ory/docs/docs/ecosystem/contributing.md

 using the Ory CLI.

-This is necessary because there are differences between the SQL "dialects" of SQLite (does not support certain `ALTER TABLE` statements for example), PostgreSQL, MySQL, and CockroachDB.
+This is necessary because there are differences between the SQL "dialects" of SQLite (doesn't support certain `ALTER TABLE` statements for example), PostgreSQL, MySQL, and CockroachDB.

 To change the schema, create a new fizz template using: